-The intersecting poverty and discrimination disproportionately experienced by women, girls and gender non-conforming people, people of color, migrants and LGBTQ+ people leaves them at greater risk of sexual exploitation.
+The intersecting poverty and discrimination disproportionately experienced by women, girls, and gender non-conforming people, people of color, migrants, and LGBTQ+ people leave them at greater risk of sexual exploitation.

 Sexual exploitation is rooted in gender and other systematic inequalities, and men’s power to exploit.
 When men pay for sex, they are directly or indirectly taking advantage of the gender and structural discrimination, and economic inequality faced by women and other vulnerable people, for the sake of their own personal sexual gratification and entitlement.